 Another study in the journal, Developmental Psychology confirms the importance of good childcare and found that people who attended high-quality childcare in the 1970s are still reaping the benefits today.
 In this study, researchers at the University of North Carolina at Chapel Hill (UNC) found that graduates of high-quality childcare had more years of education and were four times more likely to have earned college degrees than members of a control group – 23% compared to 6%.

 Daycare provides kids with the opportunity to develop their language, communication and social skills.
 Kids make friends and learn how to interact with others, solve conflicts, empathise, express their thoughts and feelings, regulate emotions, share, solve problems and be team players as well as leaders.
 Learning these communication skills prepares kids for school and beyond.

 School can be quite a shock for children who have never been in a similar social environment.

 According to a study from the University of Adelaide, “Children who receive a quality childcare experience at age 2-3 are more likely to be attentive and better able to deal with their emotions as they start school.
 Childcare is a key caregiving setting, where learning how to relate to others and deal with emotions and behaviours takes place.”
-In this study, it was found that children who experienced higher quality relationships and activities in formal childcare were more attentive and better able to their regulate emotions as they started school.
+In this study, it was found that children who experienced higher quality relationships and activities in formal childcare were more attentive and better able to regulate their emotions as they started school.

 Don’t hesitate to contact us for more information about the benefits of high-quality childcare.